lclh813/Time_Series_Analysis/README.md

 <br>

 ### 3.5.
 Determine the Coefficients of the Model
-- If the coefficient estimate of the corresponding lag is ***less than twice its standard error*** away from 0, the correlation may not be significant enough and therefore should be eliminated from the linear regression.
+- If the coefficient estimate of the corresponding lag is ***less than twice its standard error*** away from 0, the correlation may not be significant and therefore the corresponding lag should be eliminated from the linear regression.